hobg0blin/IntroToPCompITPCamp/README.md

 	- **PWM (~):** A way to fake analog;

 #### A Note On Power
 The Arduino max rating is 40mA per pin, so what if you want to control a motor that draws 200mA? or 500mA?
 Controlling high current loads is outside the scope of this workshop, but there are many ways to do it.
-Here are some of the common ways if you'd like to delve deeper:
+Below are some of the common ways if you'd like to delve deeper.

 - **Transistors,** which sort of act as electronic switches.
 Give a transistor a small current and it turns on a high current circuit.
 - **Motor Drivers.** Essentially a motor driver is a fancy switch that controls your motor.
 Instead of manually controlling the switch, you plug it into your Arduino.
 Among other things they can be:
  	- super cheap [single chips](https://www.pololu.com/product/24),
  	- [Arduino-compatible shields](https://www.adafruit.com/product/1438?gclid=EAIaIQobChMI27L7ycXn4gIVWuDICh0fDQ0NEAQYASABEgLisvD_BwE),
  	- [expensive and robust circuits](https://motorsandcontrol.com/bodine-electric-0786-012-0-14-vdc-167-hp-chassis-dc-drive/?utm_source=google_shopping&keyword=&gclid=EAIaIQobChMIupSc38Tn4gIVjlcNCh2cUAI-EAQYASABEgIPFPD_BwE).

+ Read through the [ITP Guide to Controlling High Current with an Arduino](https://itp.nyu.edu/physcomp/labs/motors-and-transistors/using-a-transistor-to-control-high-current-loads-with-an-arduino/) for more information!

 ### Setting Things Up